Usury Rate

 Secured Promissory Note – The secured version of the template includes a section on security.
 Security requires the borrower to set aside an item of relative value to that of the loaned amount of money.
 This item is given to the lender if the borrower enters into default to help cover the remaining outstanding balance.

-Unsecured Promissory Note – The unsecured version does not include a section on security, substantially increasing the financial risk for the lender.
-This is because the lender is not guaranteed a reimbursement on his loaned money if the borrower fails to pay back the balance.
-We recommend the lender in the agreement to only work with family, friends, and those with a strong credit score.
+Unsecured Promissory Note – The unsecured version does not include a section on security, substantially increasing the lender’s financial risk.
+This is because the lender is not guaranteed a reimbursement if the borrower fails to pay back the loaned balance.

 Usury Statute